odysseyindia/odyssey-tours/content/english/destinations/india/regions/foothills-of-the-himalayas/ladakh/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/ladakh/cities/kyagar/excursions/excursion-to-samstanling-gompa-yarab-tso-and-panamik-hotsprings/
+        title: Excursion to Samstanling gompa, Yarab Tso, and the Panamik hot springs
         content: >-
-          Today you visit the Samstanling Gompa, situated in a peaceful location overlooking the green fields of Sumur village.
-Parts of the 19th-century monastery have been recently restored, and feature impressive images.
-The sacred Yarab Tso is popularly known as the hidden lake.
+          Today you visit the partially-restored 19th-century Samstanling Gompa, situated in a peaceful location overlooking the green fields of Sumur village.
+A monk is usually available to open the prayer rooms, which house an impressive collection of thangka paintings and well-restored frescoes.
+The sacred Yarab Tso, nearby, is popularly known as the hidden lake.
 From the road, there is a short 15-minute walk to the shore of the beautiful lake, a great place for a picnic lunch.

-You then continue to Panamik.
+          You then visit Panamik.
 This was a major halt on the caravan trade route, and is now well known for its medicinal hot springs.
         date: ''
         etd: ''